troglobit/finit/doc/config.md

 file, Finit calls `ifup -a` -- at the very least the loopback interface is brought up.

+> [!NOTE]
-> **Note:** when moving from runlevel S to 2, all run/task/services that
+> When moving from runlevel S to 2, all run/task/services that were
-> were constrained to runlevel S only are dropped from bookkeeping.
-So
+> constrained to runlevel S only are dropped from bookkeeping.
+So when
-> when reaching the prompt, `initctl` will not show these run/tasks.
+> reaching the prompt, `initctl` will not show these run/tasks.
+This is
-> This is a safety mechanism to prevent bootstrap-only tasks from
+> a safety mechanism to prevent bootstrap-only tasks from accidentally
-> accidentally being run again.
+> being run again.
 E.g., `console-setup.sh` above.

 ### Managing Services